On construction of k-regular maps to Grassmannians via algebras of socle dimension two: The scheme has expected dimension for

 \begin{example}[$\tau = 1$] Consider the Hilbert functions $(1,n,n,1)$ and $(1,n,n,1,1)$.
 By Proposition~\ref{ref:locusOfGorensteins:prop} the dimensions of the corresponding loci minus the expected dimension $(n-1)(k-1)$ is in both cases

 which is strictly positive for every $n\geq 6$ hence for $k\geq 14$. \end{example}

 \begin{example}[$\tau = 2$] Take an inverse system for two general polynomials in $5$ variables: one of degree $3$ and one of degree $2$.
 Then the Hilbert function is $(1,5,6,1)$ and the optimal bound is $4\cdot 12 = 48$.
-But a routine calculation shows that the space of homogeneous such choices is $\binom{7}{3}-1+(10-1) = 43$ dimensional and so the whole space is $52$-dimensional, violating the bound.
-(This example could be generalized to $(1,n,n+1,1)$) \end{example}
+But the space of homogeneous such choices is $\binom{7}{3}-1+(10-1) = 43$ dimensional and so the whole space is $52$-dimensional, violating the bound.
+(This example could be generalized to $(1,n,n+1,1)$.) \end{example}